Chapter 1: Drift happens

 Her response was taking forever.
 I waited and watched as an endless line of kids piled onto the buses.
 Excitement filled the air as school ended and summer fun began.
 Kids laughed and shouted “Bye!” and “See you at the pool!” while the yellow, idling school buses belched out stinky exhaust, making me cough.

-Then, I saw her leaving school with Skylar, the new girl, and they were laughing and whispering.
+Then, I saw her.
+She was leaving school with Skylar, the new girl, and they were laughing and whispering.
 I called out, “Emily!” and she looked back for a split second.
 Our eyes locked.
 Then she turned away as if she hadn’t seen me and kept walking.
-I ducked behind a pillar to observe them, watching from a distance.
+I ducked behind a pillar, watching from a distance.
 Ashamed, my face flushed.
-She saw me; I knew she did, but she acted like she didn’t.
-Emily and Skylar got into a luxury SUV parked at the curb.
-Shocked, I realized that my other three friends were inside the car!
-It pulled out onto the street and headed in the opposite direction from my house.
+She had seen me; I knew she did, but she acted as if she hadn’t.

 Me: where are you?
 We planned a sleepover